akifnadeem17/akifnadeem17/README.md

 ---

-### ✨ Highlights:
+### ✨ Highlights
 - **Proven Expertise**: Specializing in full-stack development, AI integrations, and building scalable web solutions.
-- **Collaborative Mindset**: Actively seeking opportunities to collaborate with like-minded developers.
+- **Collaborative Mindset**: Always eager to collaborate and build meaningful connections with fellow developers.
-- **Future Focused**: Always learning and experimenting with new tools and technologies to stay ahead.
+- **Future Focused**: Continuously learning and experimenting with new tools and technologies to stay ahead in the field.

 ---

+🔗 **Let’s build something amazing together!**